Canada Housing Infrastructure Fund

 How many housing units need to be enabled to be able to apply for CHIF funding?

-There is no set number of new housing units that must be enabled by a CHIF-funded project.
-However, applications are expected to demonstrate that projects will directly enable increased housing supply and projects will be assessed on how well they support answering the housing needs of the community.
-For more information on how housing criteria factor in the assessment, please consult the ‘How will my application be assessed' section of the Applicant Guide.
+Under the Direct Delivery stream, projects will be assessed on how well they support answering the housing needs of the community.
+For more information on how housing criteria factor in the assessment, please consult the ‘How will my application be assessed' section of the Direct Delivery Applicant guide.

 -

-Do the housing conditions apply under the direct delivery stream?
+Do the housing conditions apply under the Direct Delivery stream?

 Funding